ravgotrasahil/ravgotrasahil-github.io/teaching/r/gonefishing/gonefishing.md

     mean_weight_sample = mean(fishing_trip$weight)
     mean_weight_sample

-    ## [1] 541.5667
+    ## [1] 475.6667

-Because your sample is different from, the sample mean you compute will be different from mine as well.
+Because your random sample will be different from mine, the sample mean you compute will be different from mine as well.
 Crucially, both also differ from the true population mean of 519, which we calculated above.

 That was yesterday's fishing trip.
 What about today's?
 (Let's say we released the fish back into the lake, so we're taking a fresh sample